XanaduAI/strawberryfields/doc/introduction/configuration.rst

 where ``"MyToken"`` contains the user-specific authentication token.

-It is advised to execute this code snippet **only once** per configuration.
-This should be done in the same directory where the SF project can be found, separately from executing any other Strawberry Fields scripts.
+It is advised to execute this code snippet **only once**, separately from executing any other Strawberry Fields scripts.
 Using the default options it will store the account in the *current working directory* by creating a ``config.toml`` file.

-Configure for every project
+Configuration for a project
 ***************************

-The following code snippet can be used to create a configuration file for *every Strawberry Fields project*.
+The following code snippet can be run in the *working directory* of a Strawberry Fields project to create a configuration file for *only* for this project.

 .. code-block:: python

     import strawberryfields as sf
-    sf.store_account("MyToken", location="user_config")
+    sf.store_account("MyToken", location="local")

 where ``"MyToken"`` is the user specific authentication token.